homiedopie/beberlei.de/drafts/a_failed_side_project.rst

 hit some hurdles:

-1. The project had a UI where you could add/remove and reconnect tasks through a graphical editor for the workflow.
+1. The project had a UI where you could add/remove and reconnect tasks through a graphical workflow editor.
 The javascript became very messy fast, because I didn't understand Backbone fully and also didn't know patterns for decoupling and testing Javascript code.

 2. I had to restart with the core domain service side code, because I based it on the Zeta Components workflow library and it was too unflexible for my